bhattlab/SouthAfrica/README.md

 1. Access phenotype data from EGA under dataset ID [EGAD00001006581](https://ega-archive.org/datasets/EGAD00001006581)
 2. Edit `scripts/create_metadata.R` to point to the location of the EGA data and run the script to create required RData file
-3. install all required packages and run each R script in `scripts/figures` and `scripts/figures/supplementary`
+3. Install all required packages and run each R script in `scripts/figures` and `scripts/figures/supplementary`

      e.g. from the command line:

           find scripts/figures -name "*.R" | xargs -I foo Rscript foo

 Required packages: